RA-RRG: Multimodal Retrieval-Augmented Radiology Report Generation with Key Phrase Extraction: Introduction

 \section{Introduction}

-Automated radiology report generation (RRG) can significantly alleviate the workload of radiologists.
-Recent advancements in large language models (LLMs) have rapidly enhanced AI's capability to assist in radiology, especially with multimodal models that interpret images and text, including chest X-rays (CXR) \cite{llava-rad, maira1, medpalm-m, medgemini2d}.
-However, applying multimodal LLMs (MLLMs) to CXR RRG is challenging due to high computational costs and vast data requirements.
-A promising solution to the challenges of LLM fine-tuning is retrieval-augmented generation (RAG) \cite{rag}, which improves performance without training by incorporating text retrieval.
+Automated radiology report generation (RRG) has the potential to substantially reduce the workload of radiologists by translating medical images into textual descriptions.
+Recent advances in large language models (LLMs) have further expanded this potential, particularly through multimodal models that jointly process images and text, including chest X-rays (CXR) \cite{llava-rad, maira1, medpalm-m, medgemini2d}.
+Despite their strong performance, such multimodal LLMs (MLLMs) typically require extensive computational resources and large-scale fine-tuning, which hinders their adoption in clinical settings.

-In the context of CXR RRG, multimodal retrieval-based models have been explored \cite{cxr-repair, cxr-redone}, retrieving similar radiology reports based on the given image.
-However, due to the co-occurrence of diverse findings within radiology reports, retrieval models can introduce irrelevant information that does not align with the given image.
-Even when retrieval is performed at the sentence level \cite{transq, teaser} rather than for the entire report, combining sentences from different reports can lead to contradictory information.
-Furthermore, CXR reports inherently include comparisons with prior studies, which can induce hallucinations in situation where only a single image is available.

-To address these issues, we propose a novel RRG framework, RA-RRG (Retrieval-Augmented Radiology Report Generation), that combines LLMs with RAG.
-Building on RadGraph \cite{radgraph}, which extracts clinical entities and relations as a knowledge graph, we use an LLM to extract key phrases, capturing only essential details.
-Moreover, by leveraging the instruction-following capability of LLMs when extracting key phrases, we can guide them to reflect desired qualities, such as removing references to past comparisons, thereby preventing hallucinations.

-For retrieval, we apply TranSQ \cite{transq} to define semantic queries, focusing on mapping meaningful semantic embeddings that align well with the text embeddings of key phrases.
-We introduce several training techniques to enhance the performance of the retrieval model.
-First, to determine the optimal choice of image encoder, we compare models of various structures and explore combining multiple image encoders.
-Next, to address the risk of overfitting caused by fixed text embeddings in TranSQ, we propose adding random noise during training.
-Finally, we incorporate in-batch contrastive loss to align text and semantic embeddings more accurately.

-To generate reports from retrieval results, we utilize an LLM once again.
-Our approach hypothesizes that effective retrieval of accurate phrases, combined with proper prompting, enables the LLM to generate reliable radiology reports.
-Experimental results indicate that our method performs competitively with MLLMs while avoiding the need for vast data and computationally intensive MLLM training.
-Furthermore, this approach can extend to multi-view RRG, retrieving text for each image and collectively feeding the respective phrases to the LLM to produce comprehensive reports for multi-view studies.

-Our main contributions are summarized as follows: \begin{itemize} \item We introduce a novel RA-RRG framework.
-Leveraging an LLM for key phrase extraction, our approach generates accurate reports while minimizing hallucinations. \item We enhance the retriever by combining image encoders, adding random noise, and applying contrastive learning. \item We propose a state-of-the-art multimodal RAG-based RRG approach that requires no additional LLM training.